 - Financial assistance may be available to those who qualify

-There is consistent demand for computer networking technology professionals in Manitoba and across Canada.
+There is consistent demand for computer networking technology professionals across Canada.

 Successful graduates of the Computer Networking Technology program can find employment opportunities at: